-My lower back pain caused by sitting was very difficult for me to figure out.
+My lower back pain caused by sitting was very difficult to figure out.
 It’s not like we’re really using our lower back when we’re sitting at a computer for long periods of time.
 We’re not carrying a heavy load.
 We’re not subject to a hard fall or impact.
-So, we’re not even absorbing soft and repetitive impact, like when running.
+We’re not even absorbing soft and repetitive impact, like when running.
 These are all typical situations where a lower back injury is common.

 But there is often a cause/effect relationship when troubleshooting sitting-related injuries.
 In this case, lower back pain is the poor posture effect.
 But the cause is located in other areas of the body.